Better-Britain/reports/reports/osa-explainer/sections/07_messy_middle.md

 <details>
 <summary><strong>Does the OSA censor legal speech?</strong></summary>
-The adult “legal but harmful” takedown duty was dropped.
-Adults get tools to <em>avoid</em> content, not bans.
+The adult “legal but harmful” takedown duty was <strong>dropped</strong> during the Bill’s passage.
+Adults get tools to <em>avoid</em> content, not new Act‑level bans on legal speech.
 Real chilling risks mostly come from platform choices (over‑zealous filters, vague rules).
-The OSA requires clearer terms, appeals, and transparency to keep that in check (see [gov.uk OSA explainer](https://www.gov.uk/government/publications/online-safety-act-explainer/online-safety-act-explainer)).
+The OSA requires clearer terms, appeals, and transparency to keep that in check (see the government’s [OSA explainer](https://www.gov.uk/government/publications/online-safety-act-explainer/online-safety-act-explainer)).

 In short: platforms remain responsible for enforcing their own terms <em>consistently</em>.
 Users should get appeals and explanations when content is actioned.
 Regulators look at the quality of those systems rather than dictating adult speech bans.
 </details>